ICT381/ict381-lab-notes/LAB_5B.md

 ## Task 5: Storing credentials with Ansible Vault

-Ansible Vault is a feature within Ansible that allows users to securely store senstive data, such as passwords, API keys, and other credentials.
+Ansible Vault is a feature within Ansible that allows users to securely store sensitive data, such as passwords, API keys, and other credentials.
 This ensures that sensitive information is not stored in plain text within playbooks.

 Some of the benefits of using Ansible Vault include:
 *  **Security**: Protects sensitive information using AES256 encryption, preventing credentials from being stored in plain text across your playbooks.